Aaryan-17-ship-it/AI-ML/README.md

 This application predicts property values based on square footage and the number of rooms.
 It uses a Linear Regression model trained on market standards to provide an estimated price when an exact match for the user's criteria is not found in the existing dataset.
 <br>
 <br>
-Features
+❖ Features:
 <br>
-Exact Match Search: Checks if the specific square footage and room count exist in the current database.
+➤ Exact Match Search: Checks if the specific square footage and room count exist in the current database.
 <br>
-❖ AI Prediction: Utilizes Scikit-Learn to predict prices for properties that fall outside the immediate dataset.
+➤ AI Prediction: Utilizes Scikit-Learn to predict prices for properties that fall outside the immediate dataset.
 <br>
-❖ Data Visualization: Generates a scatter plot using Matplotlib to show how the user's selection compares to market trends.
+➤ Data Visualization: Generates a scatter plot using Matplotlib to show how the user's selection compares to market trends.
 <br>
-❖ Error Handling: Validates user input to ensure only numeric values are processed.
+➤ Error Handling: Validates user input to ensure only numeric values are processed.
-❖ Error Handling: Validates user input to ensure only numeric values are processed.
+➤ Error Handling: Validates user input to ensure only numeric values are processed.
 <br>
 <br>
 ❖ Technologies/Tools Used: